Your doctor has prescribed methotrexate for you.

 Certain side effects of this medicine are not unusual and may even disappear during treatment.
 If any of the following effects persist or are severe, consult your doctor:-

-To reduce these effects take this medicine with some food or take it in divided doses, at 12 hourly intervals in maximum of 3 doses per week.
+- Nausea and vomiting.
+To reduce these effects take this medicine with some food or take it in divided doses, at 12 hourly intervals.

 Consult your doctor as soon as possible if any of these additional effects occur, as they may indicate more serious side effects: